 Giving the Microsoft Defender the awards for the best protection rates sounds like a joke.
-It is literally like giving the plane the award of the fastest on the planet when it is not even able to take off the ground.
-I am not in doubt about the AV-TEST legitimacy, but they likely have something different with normal users.
+It is literally like giving the plane the award of the fastest on the planet when it cannot even take off the ground.
+I am not in doubt about the AV-TEST legitimacy, but they likely have something different from normal users.
 Is this “something” hidden in the PC configuration, or is Microsoft supplying them with a special version of Defender – who knows?
-But the fact is that neither I nor my colleagues can approve these 6/6/6 ratings – just because the program does not work.
-And that forces to just disable Microsoft Defender – without any attempts to fix its bugs.
+But the fact is that my colleagues nor I can approve these 6/6/6 ratings – just because the program does not work.
+And that forces to disable Microsoft Defender – without any attempts to fix its bugs.

 Is Windows Defender any good?

 Yes.
-Despite the slop tub I poured on this security tool, it has positive things.
-With the help of money and might Microsoft has, this antivirus tool can boast of amazing detection capabilities.
+Despite the slop tub, I poured on this security tool.
+It has positive things.
+With the help of money and Microsoft’s might, this antivirus tool can boast amazing detection capabilities.
 And it is great in both heuristic directions, classical “detection”, and neural network scanning.
-Offline scans in Microsoft Defender also allow to clean the computer without the risks of counteraction from malware.
-For large corporations, Microsoft offers some extended setups for their security solution – and in Windows 11 they were generally included into the Defender.
-Overall, in the newest OS version it has a lot of really useful and unique features.
+Offline scans in Microsoft Defender also allow for cleaning the computer without the risks of counteraction from malware.
+For large corporations, Microsoft offers some extended setups for their security solution – and in Windows 11, they were generally included in the Defender.
+Overall, the newest OS version has a lot of handy and unique features.

 Is Microsoft Defender worth using?

-I think everyone must make a conclusion by themself, based on what I have said above.
-Despite the pros and cons of this program, you need also take into account your own skills.
+I think everyone must conclude by themself, based on what I have said above.
+Despite the pros and cons of this program, you need also consider your skills.
 For users who are familiar with cybersecurity, who know how malware can be injected and how to determine the fraudulent page, Defender will be enough.
-It is not possible to do a lot – but that will be enough for you.
+It is impossible to do a lot – but that will be enough for you.
 Useful tricks this program gives in Windows 11 will make your experience even better.
-Nonetheless, if you don’t want to have even this thing – just google how to turn off Microsoft Defender.
+Nonetheless, if you don’t want to have even this thing – google how to turn off Microsoft Defender.

-If you are not certain about your knowledge in cybersecurity, it is better to have an additional security tool.
-Obviously, each user has their own needs, and it is almost impossible to name the tool which will fit anyone.
+If you are not sure about your knowledge of cybersecurity, it is better to have an additional security tool.
+Each user has their own needs, and it is almost impossible to name the device which will fit anyone.
 But as a basic program that does its job well, I can recommend you GridinSoft Anti-Malware.
 This program does not take a lot of your system resources, can be adjusted flexibly for your needs, and costs pretty reasonable money.

 User Review( votes)